-A partition editor displays and can add, delete, and modify partitions on a hard disk.
-This section describes three graphical partition editors you can use to configure a hard disk in the process of installing Ubuntu.
-The gparted and palimpsest partition editors are available from a live session.
-The other partition editor is part of the ubiquity installer and is not available by itself.
-See page 87 for information on using the textual partition editor, which is available when you use the textual installer.
-After you install Ubuntu Linux, you can use parted (page 611) or palimpsest (page 66) to view and manipulate partitions.
-The gparted partition editor is not available from an installed system unless you install the gparted package (page 519).
+A partitioner displays and can add, delete, and modify partitions on a hard disk.
+This section describes two graphical partitioners you can use to configure a hard disk so you can install Ubuntu Linux.
+The first partitioner, gparted, is available on the live/install Desktop CD desktop.
+The other partitioner is part of the ubiquity installer and is not available by itself.
+See page 75 for information on using the textual partitioner, which is available when you use the textual installer.
+After you install Ubuntu Linux, you can use parted (page 593) to manipulate partitions.
 If you want a basic set of partitions, you can allow ubiquity to partition the hard disk automatically using guided partitioning.